Semyon Furman: Trains the world champion

 As Karpov built further successes, and was earning favour in the Soviet sports bureaucracy, he was able to arrange for Furman to compete with him sometimes in the same international tournaments, such as Madrid 1973, Ljubljana/Portorož 1975, and Bad Lauterberg 1977, all of which Karpov won.
 Furman also performed well, taking or tying for third place at all three of Madrid, Ljubljana / Portoroz, and Bad Lauterberg.

 Furman was awarded the Honoured Trainer of the USSR in 1973 for his work with young players.
 He served as trainer to the combined Soviet teams to the 1974 Nice Olympiad and the 1977 European Team Championship in Moscow.

-In his autobiographical book, Karpov on Karpov, published in 1991, Karpov credits Furman very extensively and deservedly with helping him scale the heights of grandmaster chess, culminating in his World Championship in 1975 and superb play for the next decade, as he dominated the game.
-This fine book is perhaps the most detailed work ever published on the relationship between a top chess player and his coach.
+In his autobiographical book, Karpov on Karpov, published in 1991, Karpov credits Furman extensively with helping him scale the heights of grandmaster chess, culminating in his World Championship in 1975 and superb play for the next decade, as he dominated the game.
+This book is perhaps the most detailed work ever published on the relationship between a top chess player and his coach.
 The two also played a great deal of bridge together; this game became for a time something of an obsession with Furman.

 Bronstein, who had worked with Furman earlier, wrote "When Furman started to work with Anatoly Karpov, I was not surprised by the young grandmaster's success, showing a brilliant understanding of grandmaster strategy.
 It was obvious that Furman had passed on to him a lot of the knowledge acquired during his earlier years.
 It should also be said that Furman had very good analytical powers and was able to look deeply into the games of other grandmasters, disclosing the secrets of their success."

 Furman's health had not been good since the mid-1960s, however.
 He had survived one operation for stomach cancer, but the cancer returned, and he died at Leningrad in 1978, just before Karpov's match with Korchnoi for the World Championship.
 Karpov wrote that he missed Furman's help greatly during that match, which he won only narrowly (+6−5=21).